Jihad4586/El-Lavish-php_project-V3/README.md

 3. Create the Database
    1. Open phpMyAdmin (typically available at http://localhost/phpmyadmin).
    2. Create a new database named CustomerInfo.
-   3. Run the following SQL queries in the SQL tab to create the user table CREATE TABLE user ( id INT AUTO_INCREMENT PRIMARY KEY, name VARCHAR(255) NOT NULL,
+   3. Run the following SQL queries in the SQL tab to create the user table--------- CREATE TABLE user ( id INT AUTO_INCREMENT PRIMARY KEY, name VARCHAR(255) NOT NULL,